 Mix it up

 “The idea and thought processes – and what a lot of urban cities are doing – is to combine business and residential use of property,” said Port Allen Chief Financial Officer Adrian Genre.
-“We decided to go out a little further to the north.
-North Jefferson has the same similarities with mixed businesses.”
+“We decided to go out a little farther to the north.
+North Jefferson [Avenue] has the same similarities with mixed businesses.”

 Stumbo’s project fit the bill perfectly, Genre said.
 Such a development would not have been possible without the DMU, he said.

 “Our hopes are to one day see something done with the D’Agostino Building downtown (Court Street and Jefferson Avenue),” Genre said.
 “It’s in the DMU.
 We would like to see some commercial in the bottom and maybe residential apartments on the top.”

 The goal is to let these developments generate “organically,” Gaudin said.